MethSCAn

 instead of the four .csv.gz files described above.
 This

-is faster and more space-efficient for large data sets.
+is faster and more space-efficient for huge data sets.

 The output 'matrix.mtx.gz' contains four columns: